MailMan PHP Extension Reference Documentation

 void ClearBadEmailAddresses();

-Clears the list of bad email addresses stored within the Mailman object.
-When an email-sending method is called, any email addresses rejected by the SMTP server will be cached within the Mailman object.
-These can be accessed by calling the GetBadEmailAddresses method.
-This method clears the Mailman's in-memory cache of bad addresses.
+When an email-sending method is called, email addresses rejected by the SMTP server are cached in the MailMan object.
+These rejected addresses can be retrieved by calling GetBadEmailAddresses.
+This method clears that cached list so the object starts with no remembered bad addresses.

 top